libgdx/libgdx.github.io/_pages/dev/running.md

 {% include breadcrumbs.html %}

-This article explains how you can get your imported projects running.
+This article explains how you can get your [freshly created](/dev/setup/) libGDX project running.

 # Desktop
 ## IDEA/Android Studio: